 One in two Americans is covered by a hospital that uses Epic Systems to run their software—over 150 million people.
 Unsurprisingly, Epic Systems, the corporation that created the medical software, has amassed a revenue of over $1.7 billion dollars a year.
 Their slogan?
 “Do good.
+Work hard.
 Have fun.
 Make money.”

 With all of this money, and the subsequent decision to relocate their campus from Madison, Wisconsin, to Verona, a suburb with more open space, they had the resources to create whatever workplace they wanted.